jeremylong/DependencyCheck/ant/src/site/markdown/config-update.md

 proxyUsername         | Defines the proxy user name.                                            | &nbsp;
 proxyPassword         | Defines the proxy password.                                             | &nbsp;
 nonProxyHosts         | Defines the hosts that will not be proxied.                             | &nbsp;
-connectionTimeout     | The URL Connection Timeout.                                             | &nbsp;
-failOnError           | Whether the build should fail if there is an error executing the update | true
+connectionTimeout     | The URL Connection Timeout (in milliseconds).                           | 10000 readtimeout           | The URL Read Timeout (in milliseconds).                                 | 60000 failOnError           | Whether the build should fail if there is an error executing the update | true

 Advanced Configuration